This article was updated on July 27, 2018.

 Predictive analytics for HR has the potential to enhance a multitude of HR strategies significantly, including workforce planning, leadership development, diversity and employee education.
-The Society for Human Resources Management (SHRM) predicts the "data-savvy HR leader" will become an increasingly important part of organizational leadership in the year to come.
+The Society for Human Resources Management (SHRM) predicts the "data-savvy HR leader" will become an increasingly important part of organizational leadership.
 By analyzing a wide array of workforce data, including industry and regional benchmarks, internal records and user-generated information, leadership can enhance their ability to identify patterns and take proactive actions.

 But despite the remarkable potential of predictive analytics, HR leaders should still be conscious of potential risks associated with adopting comprehensive strategies.
 Employee privacy and civil liberties should remain top-of-mind as HR leaders progressively increase their use of sophisticated tools and strategies for predictive analysis.